MadStu/space-trucker-trading-tracker/README.md

 # Planning

-I planned to make a Star Citizen trading app that would work on any web browser and to be a reliable and easy to use tool for the user to want to make it an invaluable resource when they're trading multiple commodities at once.
+I planned to make a Star Citizen trading app that would work on any web browser and to be a robust and easy to use tool for the user to want to make it an invaluable resource when they're trading multiple commodities at once.

-I came up with the name of "Space Trucker Trading Tracker" as it's a bit of a tongue twister but has a nice ring to it.
-I think most people would refer to it as just STTT.
+I came up with the name "Space Trucker Trading Tracker" as it's a bit of a tongue twister but has a nice ring to it.
+I think most people would refer to it as just the STTT.

 Before writing any code I first drew a wireframe outline on the back of an envelope.